vapor/docs/README.md

 # Vapor Documentation

-This is the documentation for Vapor, a Web Framework for Swift that works on iOS, macOS, and Ubuntu; and all of the packages that Qutheory offers.
+This is the documentation for Vapor, a Web Framework for Swift that works on iOS, macOS, and Ubuntu; and all of the packages that Vapor offers.

 Vapor is the most used web framework for Swift.
 It provides a beautifully expressive and easy to use foundation for your next website or API.

-To view the framework's source code and code documentation, visit [Vapor's GitHub](https://github.com/qutheory/vapor).
+To view the framework's source code and code documentation, visit [Vapor's GitHub](https://github.com/vapor/vapor).

 ## ℹ️ How To Read

-You can read this guide by clicking through the folders and markdown files on [GitHub](https://github.com/qutheory/documentation) or through the rendered [GitHub Pages](https://qutheory.github.io/documentation/).
+You can read this guide by clicking through the folders and markdown files on [GitHub](https://github.com/vapor/documentation) or through the rendered [GitHub Pages](https://vapor.github.io/documentation/).

 ## 🚀 Getting Started